Frank Bourne

-Lieutenant-Colonel Frank Edward Bourne OBE DCM (27 April 1855 – 9 May 1945) was a decorated British soldier who participated in the defence of Rorke's Drift during the 1879 Anglo-Zulu War.
+Lieutenant-Colonel Frank Edward Bourne OBE DCM (27 April 1855 – 9 May 1945) was a decorated British soldier and the last living survivor of the defence of Rorke's Drift during the 1879 Anglo-Zulu War.
+He also served during World War I.

 Early life

 Born in Balcombe, Sussex, England on 27 April 1855 to James and Harriett (Gaston) Bourne.
 He was the youngest of eight children with five brothers and two sisters.
 Bourne enlisted in the Army at Reigate on 18 December 1872.
 Four years later he had been promoted to colour sergeant, becoming the youngest NCO of this rank in the entire British Army.
 This earned him the nickname 'The Kid'.

 Rorke's Drift

 On 22 and 23 January 1879, Bourne was part of the garrison at Rorke's Drift, Natal, South Africa, which held off a Zulu army.

 Bourne, who was now an NCO in B Company, 2nd Battalion, 24th (2nd Warwickshire) Regiment of Foot, helped organise the defence at the mission station and field hospital.
 Throughout the day and night of the battle, the Zulus made repeated attacks against the barricades, but the outnumbered defenders held out until relief arrived.

 For his bravery, Bourne received the Distinguished Conduct Medal (DCM) for "outstanding coolness and courage" during the battle, with a £10 annuity.
 The DCM, until 1993, was the second highest military decoration (after the Victoria Cross) awarded to other ranks of the British Army.
 He was offered a commission, but "being an eighth son, and the family exchequer ... empty", he declined it.